a-pervaniuk/SQL_projects/SQL_Day03/README.md

 | SQL Syntax Pattern                      | Don’t use direct numbers for identifiers of Primary Key and pizzeria |

 Please record new visits to Domino's restaurant by Denis and Irina on February 24, 2022.
 **Warning**: This exercise is likely to cause the modification of data in the wrong way.
-Actually, you can restore the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07 and 08.
+Actually, you can restore the original database model and replay the script from Exercises 07 and 08.

 ## Exercise 10 — New visits means new orders